justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 val inventory = Map(2 -> 1000)
  ```

 Imagine that the player buys 1000 Oil and 1000 Corn and this will cost 200 gold.
-We could write some code that iterates over the players inventory map and updates the new values, create new keys as necessary for items the player didn't have.
+We could write some code that iterates over the players' inventory map and updates the new values, create new keys as necessary for items the player didn't have.
 But fortunately because there is a Monoid instance for Map, we can simply combine the player inventory map with the purchases and costs map to get the new inventory:

 ```scala
 val updatedInventory = inventory.combine(Map(1 -> 1000)).combine(Map(3 -> 1000)).combine(Map(2 -> -200))